Chiral and topological superconductivity in isospin polarized multilayer graphene

 It should be noted that the value of $T_c$ is sensitive to the dielectric screening of Coulomb repulsion by the multilayer graphene which, in turn, depends on the displacement field-induced band gap.
 As a function of the Rytova-Keldysh parameter $r_{K}$ [Fig.~\ref{fig:3}(c)], the typical $T_c$ at $D = 60\, {\rm meV}$ ranges from $T_c \approx 3\,{\rm K}$ at $r_{K} = 1\,{\rm nm}$ to a suppression of $T_c$ to below $0.1\,{\rm K}$ above $r_{K} = 10\,{\rm nm}$.
+With bare Coulomb repulsion, a maximal $T_c \approx 8\ {\rm K}$ is obtained, see App.~\ref{app:bare_coulomb}.
 The decrease of $T_c$ with strong dielectric screening is consistent with electron pairing by Coulomb repulsion.
 Without knowing the value of $r_{K}$ for tetralayer graphene, we cannot make a quantitative prediction of $T_c$.
 Nonetheless, for the reasonable range of $r_{K}$ considered here, superconductivity always onsets at $n< 0.7 \times 10^{12}$ cm$^{-2}$ in agreement with experimental observation, and the calculated $T_c$ is acceptable compared to the experimental value, especially considering that the mean-field theory generally predicts higher values of $T_c$.

+Going beyond our mean-field treatment, we estimate the critical temperature for a BKT transition \cite{berezinskii1971destruction,Kosterlitz1973Apr,Halperin1979Sep} $k_B T_{\rm BKT} = \frac{\pi}{2} J$ determined by the superfluid stiffness.
+An order-of-magnitude estimate is obtained using the superfluid stiffness expression $J = \hbar^2 n/4m$ for a quadratic band whose mass $m \approx 2 m_e$ is matched so that its density of states matches the typical density of state $\nu(E_F) \approx 2 \nu_e$ at the Fermi energy of our model [compare Fig.~\ref{fig:3}(a)].
+Based on this estimate, we find a typical BKT transition temperature $k_B T_{\rm BKT} \approx 0.9 \ {\rm K}$ at $n=0.5 \times 10^{12} \ {\rm cm}^{-2}$.
+This indicates that the critical temperature in this system may be limited by vortex proliferation in the BKT transition.

 {\it Strong-coupling superconductivity.---} For the chiral $p_x \pm ip_y$ pairing, the calculated pairing potential $\Delta(\bm{k})$ at $T=0$ can reach a few tenths of Fermi energy.
 Notably, $\Delta(\bm{k})$ is large not only close to the Fermi surface, but also extends to several times Fermi wavevector with a sign change at around $2k_{F,2}$ [Fig.~\ref{fig:4}(a)].
 Its functional form closely follows the interaction potential up to a proportionality factor setting the pairing strength [see App.~\ref{app:suppl-results}].
 The presence of substantial pairing potential away from the Fermi surfaces is a consequence of the strong-coupling nature of this superconducting state -- because $k_B T_c$ and $\Delta$ are of order of the Fermi energy, pairing between electrons away from the Fermi surface is relevant.
 This is captured by our direct solution of Eqs.~\eqref{eq:self-consistency-Tc} and \eqref{eq:self-consistency-GapT0}.